micahwoods/micahwoods.github.io/_posts/2019-01-21-can-you-spot-the-grass.md

 <small>*Dormant 'Zeon' manilagrass with pots of 'Tifway' bermudagrass after 50 days with no irrigation other than rainfall.*</small>

 ![](/img/nutranta_jan_bermuda2.jpg)
-<small>*Another pot of dormant 'Zeon' manilagrass with pots of 'Tifway' bermudagrass after 50 days with no irrigation other than rainfall.*</small>
+<small>*Another pot of dormant 'Zeon' manilagrass with pots of growing and green 'Tifway' bermudagrass after 50 days with no irrigation other than rainfall.*</small>

 ![](/img/nutranta_jan_pas.jpg)
-<small>*Another pots of dormant 'Zeon' manilagrass with pots of 'Tifway' bermudagrass after 50 days with no irrigation other than rainfall.*</small>
+<small>*Dormant 'Zeon' manilagrass with green and growing 'Salam' seashore paspalum after 50 days with no irrigation other than rainfall.*</small>

 This striking differential response between the species in response to reduced water supply is one of the four reasons I think zoysia should be a poor choice for California (see below).